-Avoid taking cough and cold or allergy medications while taking Belviq.
+Avoid taking cough and cold or allergy medications while taking lorcaserin.

 Belviq side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives to Belviq; difficult breathing, swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Belviq: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Belviq and call your doctor at once if you have a serious side effect such as:
+Stop using Belviq and call your doctor at once if you have:

 feelings of standing next to yourself or being outside of your body;